hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part-5-create-a-workshop.md

 * **Category:** The workshops' registration portal proposes several filters to display the catlog's content.
 You can view all workshops, the most poular ones, or by category.
 Use this field to sort workshops accordingly
 * **D﻿uration:** All workshops are time bombed.
 You will define here the time alloacted to perform the workshop
 * **A﻿ctive:** Tag to set to enable visibility of the workshop's tile in the registration portal
+* **W﻿orkshopImg:** As part of the lifecycle of the workshop, several emails are sent to the student.
+A workshop image is embbeded in the first emails

 The following fields are required by the infrastructure.